about the civic building

 public art program

 The “Art in Public Places,” program is a partnership between the ACC and the Sonoran Arts League.
 The program displays artwork for viewing and purchase in the Civic Building.
 A new gallery is featured three times per year.
+View the art catalog for the current rotation.

 The next public art rotation officially launches during the October 2017 Java & Jammin' event.